PSHE

 • Develop good relationships and to understand and celebrate the differences between people.

-Jigsaw covers all areas of PSHE for the primary phase including statutory Relationships and Health Education.
-Learning themes of each of the six units are taught across the school; the learning deepens and broadens every year.
+Our values based curriculum covers all areas of PSHE for the primary phase including statutory Relationships and Health Education.
+Learning themes of each of the six values are taught across the school; the learning deepens and broadens every year.

 How is PSHE taught at Pinner Wood?

 Includes understanding my own identity and how I fit well in the class, school and global community.
-Jigsaw Charter established.
+How learning how to be me helps me step up in my own unique way.
+Class Charter established.

-Includes anti-bullying (cyber and homophobic bullying included) and understanding diversity
+Includes anti-bullying (cyber and homophobic bullying included) and understanding diversity, bereavement and loss

 Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society

-At Pinner Wood School, PSHE lessons are taught each week.
+At Pinner Wood School, PSHE lessons are taught weekly by the class teachers.
 This ensures that we are able to teach the PSHE knowledge and skills in a developmental and age-appropriate way.

 These explicit lessons are reinforced and enhanced in many ways which include: